Replacing Baby

 Ann Pitingolo is the one who

-eyes.
+first discovered that we could swap the eye lenses.
 Ann has done some amazing things to customize her

 Thank you to

-the Baby Face Club for
+the Baby Face group members for

 helping to compile this tutorial and providing photos.